-A supercomputer is the fastest type of computer there is.
-It’s able to run complex models like those that help us understand climate and weather.
-Supercomputers have gotten faster and faster over the last half century or so, which allows models to get more complex and detailed.
-The first supercomputer had about the same computing power as a modern smartphone, but the computer we visited is made of 72,000 processors wired together to work as one.
-It would take hundreds of millions of years for a person to do the calculations that this supercomputer can do in a few seconds.”
+The supercomputer at the NCAR-Wyoming Supercomputing Center (NWSC) is able to run complex models like those that help us understand climate and weather.
+Supercomputers have gotten faster and faster over the last half century or so.
+This has allowed models to get more complex and detailed.
+The first supercomputer had about the same computing power as a modern smartphone, but the computer at the NWSC is made of 72,000 processors wired together to work as one.
+It would take hundreds of millions of years for a person to do the calculations that the supercomputer can do in a few seconds.